clvLabs/laser_slicer/README.md

 There's also a `Reset ALL defaults` button in the `Laser Slicer` (about) section.

 Settings sections can be collapsed so only the settings you often change are visible.
-If you always use the same kind of material you could have the `Material settings` section collapsed.
+If you always use the same kind of material you can have the `Material settings` section collapsed.

 ### Material settings